 For tumors in areas like the spine or the skull, it may not be possible to safely do a wide-excision.
 Cancers in these bones may require a combination of treatments such as curettage, cryosurgery, and radiation.

-Curettage: This procedure involves scooping out the tumor from the bone without removing a section of the bone.
+Curettage (kur-uh-TAHZH): In this procedure, the doctor scoops out the tumor from the bone without removing a section of the bone.
 This leaves a hole in the bone.
 In some cases, after most of the tumor has been removed, the surgeon will treat the nearby bone tissue to kill any remaining tumor cells.
 This can be done with cryosurgery or by using bone cement.